Aims and objectives

 - fishing platform (shore or boat)

-- location type (open coast or estuary)
+- location type (open coast, estuary or estuary mouth)

 - fishing method (lure, bait or fly)